henriquecscode/meic_asma_assignment_2/README.md

 ## Logs visualization

+### Tensorboard

-To analyse the data you must have tensorboard installed.
+To analyse the data with tensorboard you first must have it installed.
-Run `tensorboard --logdir=logs`
+Then run `tensorboard --logdir=logs`
+The logs will be available at `localhost:6006` and you will be able to see the graphs and other information.

+### Analytical data

+You can run the jupyter notebook `analysis.ipynb` to see some tabular information

 ## Version compatibility